engrit-illinois/GpUpdate-Computer/README.md

 # Summary
 Custom module for silently and asynchronously running `gpupdate /force` on one or more remote computers.

-I find this to be more useful than using GPMC or MECM/RCT because those are generally some combination of not silent (can display a console window for logged-in users), not instantaneous, and not reliable.
+I find this to be more useful than using GPMC or MECM/RCT because those are generally some combination of not silent (can display a console window for logged-in users), not instantaneous, and/or not reliable.

 # Usage
 1. Download `GpUpdate-Computer.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).